Illinois Compiled Statutes

 (from Ch.
 24, par.
 1361)

-Each of the following units of local government and public or
+Each of the following units of State or local government and public or

 private corporations shall have the power to apply to proper authorities of